KeyiaFR/Flux_video_H7p/README.md

 Here are step-by-step instructions for using the flux video in H7+ board:

 0. It's mandatory to flash a firmware newer than 4.5.2 to H7+ board, to date 20 fev.
-2024 this firmware is deployed in development version.
+2024 this firmware is deployed in development version it's the file ".zip" joint.
 To do that refers to: https://forums.openmv.io/t/how-to-upgrade-to-latest-firmware-openmv-h7/1523

 1. You must change the extension from ".mjpeg" to ".mp4"
 	- Right click choose rename